markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/create-appcontrol-policy-for-lightly-managed-devices.md

 This article describes how to create an App Control for Business policy using the Smart App Control policy as a template.
 [Smart App Control](https://support.microsoft.com/topic/what-is-smart-app-control-285ea03d-fa88-4d56-882e-6698afdb7003) is an app control-based security solution designed for consumer users.
 It uses the same technology as App Control for Business so it's easy to use as the basis for an equally robust but flexible enterprise policy.

 > [!TIP]
 > Microsoft recommends the policy created in this article as the ideal starter policy for most App Control deployments to end user's devices.
 Typically, organizations who are new to App Control will be most successful if they start with a permissive policy like the one described in this article.
-You can choose to harden the policy over time to achieve a stronger overall security posture on your App Control-managed devices as described in later articles.
+You can harden the policy over time to achieve a stronger overall security posture on your App Control-managed devices as described in later articles.

-As we did in [App Control for Business deployment in different scenarios: types of devices](common-appcontrol-use-cases.md), we'll use the fictional example of **Lamna Healthcare Company (Lamna)** to illustrate this scenario.
-Lamna is attempting to adopt stronger application policies, including the use of App Control to prevent unwanted or unauthorized applications from running on their managed devices.
+As we did in [App Control for Business deployment in different scenarios](common-appcontrol-use-cases.md), we'll use the fictional example of **Lamna Healthcare Company (Lamna)** to illustrate this scenario.
+Lamna intends to adopt stronger application policies, including the use of App Control to prevent unwanted or unauthorized applications from running on their managed devices.

 **Alice Pena** is the IT team lead tasked with the rollout of App Control.
-Lamna currently has loose application usage policies and a culture of maximum app flexibility for users.
+Lamna currently has relaxed application usage policies and a culture of maximum app flexibility for users.
 So, Alice knows she'll need to take an incremental approach to App Control and eventually use different policies for different user segments.
 But for now, she wants to begin with a policy that can cover the vast majority of users without any modifications.

 ## Analyze how Smart App Control's "circle-of-trust" fits for you